CougarsCare/cougarscare.github.io/HowToHelp.md

     modal.style.display = "none";
   }
 </script>
-<p>Click the image above to enlarge it and click the X to make it smaller.</p>
+<small>Click the image above to enlarge it and click the X to make it smaller.</small>

 **Donate**